MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 ### DEPLOY PRODUCTION - backend @ v1.15.4

-Mover team!
  Last deploy of the week to get out a promised fix to handling of Dropbox Team Folders.
 This is a work in progress to catch up with the latest about Team Folders, but it fixes urgent issues to unblock customers.

 #### User/Support Impact